dj80hd/resource-consumer/README.md

 # Resource Consumer

-A version of [the kubernetes resource-consumer]() that includes disk usage.
+A simplified version of [the kubernetes resource-consumer](https://github.com/kubernetes/kubernetes/tree/master/test/images/resource-consumer) that includes disk usage.

 ## Overview
-Resource Consumer is a tool which allows to generate cpu/memory utilization in a container.
+Resource Consumer is a tool which allows to generate cpu/memory/disk utilization in a container.
-The reason why it was created is testing kubernetes autoscaling.
-Resource Consumer can help with autoscaling tests for:
+Resource Consumer can help with testing:
 - cluster size autoscaling,
 - horizontal autoscaling of pod - changing the size of replication controller,
 - vertical autoscaling of pod - changing its resource limits.
+- eviction scenarios

 ## Usage
 Resource Consumer starts an HTTP server and handle sent requests.
 It listens on port given as a flag (default 8080).
 Action of consuming resources is send to the container by a POST http request.
 Each http request creates new process.
 Http request handler is in file resource_consumer_handler.go

 The container consumes specified amount of resources:

 - CPU in millicores,
 - Memory in megabytes,
 - Fake custom metrics.
+- Disk files in gigabytes

 ### Consume CPU http request
 - suffix "ConsumeCPU",